ministryofjustice/etckeeper-formula/README.rst

 and end of the Salt run.
 These pick up any changes made *prior* to the salt run and during the salt run.

+As a result, be careful with any other states that run with 'order: 0' or 'order: last' -- specifically if they potentially change any files in /etc.

 These are hash-tagged '#salt-start' and '#salt-end' for subsequent use in monitoring scripts.